SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Introduction

 \section{Introduction}

 Visual object perception is essential for robust automation of complex tasks in semi-uncontrolled industrial environments.
-Tasks such as robot-based bin-picking and box handling \cite{toper2025leveraging}, as well as quality inspection \cite{araya-martinez2025xai}, exhibit high automation potential.
-Recent foundational models enable training-free pose estimation \cite{wen2024foundationpose} and semantic segmentation \cite{Kirillov_2023_ICCV}, but they still require prior object detection to handle unknown objects.
-Modern detectors, however, rely on supervised, data-intensive learning \cite{Hussain2023, Huang_2025_CVPR}, creating a bottleneck for widespread industrial adoption.
-This work addresses this challenge via efficient synthetic training. ~\autoref{fig:intro} shows the three main stages of our approach.
+Tasks such as robot-based bin-picking and box handling~\cite{toper2025leveraging}, as well as quality inspection~\cite{araya-martinez2025xai}, exhibit high automation potential.
+Recent foundational models enable training-free pose estimation~\cite{wen2024foundationpose} and semantic segmentation~\cite{Kirillov_2023_ICCV}, but they still require prior object detection to handle novel objects.
+Specifically, FoundationPose initializes both translation and rotation search from a 2D bounding box supplied by an external detector~\cite{wen2024foundationpose}, and the Segment Anything Model requires a point, box, or text prompt to specify which object instance to segment~\cite{Kirillov_2023_ICCV}.
+Object detection therefore functions as an upstream localization step that these foundation models depend on to operate on previously unseen objects, rather than a task independent from them.
+Modern detectors rely on supervised, data-intensive learning~\cite{Hussain2023, Huang_2025_CVPR}, contributing to a bottleneck for widespread industrial automation~\cite{simeth2024hmlv, Tremblay2018}.
+Therefore, this work targets data-centric, synthetic detector training as the enabling step to further perception pipelines that rely on 2D bounding boxes as a primary input modality.

-First, we generate a graphics database of target and scene 3D assets.
-If \acrfull{CAD} files are available, they are directly used; otherwise, we employ \acrfull{3DGS} \cite{tobiasz2025meshsplats} and GenAI methods for low-overhead 3D reconstruction from 2D images.
-Second, SynthRender, our BlenderProc-based \cite{Denninger2023} synthesizer, generates diverse data via \acrfull{DR} or Guided DR when target conditions are known.
-SynthRender includes physics simulation~\cite{bullet} for realistic object placement and three-point lighting with controllable intensity.
-Finally, \acrshort{IRIS} provides real and synthetic imagery with both CAD models and reconstructed assets, enabling systematic evaluation of bidirectional sim-real transfer.